zazuko/swiss-performing-arts/README.md

 On MacOS you can install all dependencies by using [Homebrew](https://brew.sh/): `node`, `serd`, `jena`.

-Alternatively you can execute the repository using Docker within an instance of the [Node-Java-Jena](https://hub.docker.com/r/zazukoians/node-java-jena/) image we provide.
+Alternatively, you can execute the repository using Docker within an instance of the [Node-Java-Jena](https://hub.docker.com/r/zazukoians/node-java-jena/) image we provide.

 ## Usage